Ali Akbar Khan: Career

-Beginning in 1945, Khan also started recording a series of 78 rpm disks (which could record about three minutes of music) at the HMV Studios in Bombay.
+Beginning in 1945, Khan also started recording a series of 78 rpm disks (which could record about three minutes of music) at the His Master's Voice studios in Bombay.
 For one such record he conceived a new composition Raga Chandranandan ("moonstruck"), based on four evening ragas, Malkauns, Chandrakauns, Nandakauns and Kaushi Kanada.
 This record was a huge success in India, and the raga found a worldwide audience, when a 22-minute rendition was re-recorded for the Master Musician of India LP in 1965 − one of Khan's seminal recordings.

 He performed in India and traveled extensively in the West.
 In 1956, Khan founded the Ali Akbar College of Music in Calcutta, with the mission to teach and spread Indian classical music.
 He founded another school of the same name in Berkeley, California in 1967 and later moved it to San Rafael, California.
 Khan performed in Boston with Shankar Ghosh in 1969 for the Peabody Mason Concert series.
 In 1985 he founded another branch of the Ali Akbar College of Music in Basel, Switzerland.
 Khan was the first Indian musician to record an LP album of Indian classical music in the United States and to play sarod on American television.

 Khan has participated in a number of classic jugalbandi pairings, most notably with Ravi Shankar, Nikhil Banerjee and violinist L. Subramaniam.
 A few recordings of duets with Vilayat Khan also exist.
 He also collaborated with Western musicians; he taught Grateful Dead drummers Mickey Hart and, by extension, Bill Kreutzmann.
 In August 1971, Khan performed at Madison Square Garden for the Concert for Bangladesh, along with Ravi Shankar, Alla Rakha and Kamala Chakravarty; other musicians at the concert included George Harrison, Bob Dylan, Eric Clapton and Ringo Starr.
 A live album and a movie of the event were later released.

-Illness and death
+Personal life

+Khan was married three times and had at least 11 children, including sarod players Aashish Khan, Alam Khan, and Manik Khan.

 Khan was based in the United States for the last four decades of his life.
 He toured extensively until he was prevented from doing so by ill health.
 He had been a dialysis patient since 2004.
-He died from kidney failure at his home in San Anselmo, California.
+He died from kidney failure at his home in San Anselmo, California on 18 June 2009, at age 87.